L O C A L S T O R Y

 START HERE w/ Local

-A brief introduction (15 minutes) designed to welcome and connect you to Local Church St. Pete.
+A brief introduction (10 minutes) designed to welcome and connect you to Local Church St. Pete.
 If you’re new to Local Church St. Pete, this is for you!
 We’ll share our mission, vision and values and help you get connected to House Group, Sunday Gatherings and the LOCAL mission we’re on together.
+START HERE w/ Local takes place the first Sunday of every month from 11:20AM-11:30AM in the room to the right of the stage.

 BELONG HERE w/ Local